 File Storage

-Learn how to configure file uploads in Spiderly — storage providers, entity configuration, validation, processing hooks, and automatic cleanup.
+Configure file uploads in Spiderly — built-in storage adapters, custom adapters, validation, processing hooks, and automatic cleanup.

 Overview